actuallymentor/MailChimp-API-v3.0-PHP-cURL-example/README.md

 ## Debug and testing

 If you set the posted $_POST["debug"] to true the MailChimp API response if outputted into the screen.

+## License

+Use this as you will.
+Tweet me as thanks at @ActuallyMentor.